Degree RequirementADN/ASN or BSN (preferred)

 One only needs to look at population statistics to note that a mother’s labor and delivery of an infant is one of the most common medical experiences to have.
 With that in mind, it’s important to recognize that each woman’s experience is unique, and has its own potential pitfalls as the patient and healthcare teamwork to bring a new life into the world.
 Labor and Delivery (or L&D) nurses are known for their calm and practical demeanor as they work with women of all ages and health outcomes to ensure everyone manages the birth with appropriate comfort measures and safety precautions.

-Labor and delivery nurses have the complex job of advocating for both the mother and her yet-to-be born baby, which means that they require a finely honed set of ethics and deep understanding of the relationship between the two patients.
-L&D nurses remain calm when patient tensions run high and discomfort mounts, and often engage family members and spouses in how to bring comfort to their laboring partners.
+Labor and delivery nurses have the complex job of advocating for both the mother and her yet-to-be-born baby, which means that they require a finely honed set of ethics and a deep understanding of the relationship between the two patients.
+L&D nurses remain calm when patient tensions run high and discomfort mounts and often engage family members and spouses in how to bring comfort to their laboring partners.
 Nurses in this field take their responsibility for patient mental and emotional health seriously, as becoming a mother shifts the foundation upon which future relationships depend.

-What Are the Education Requirements for a Labor and Delivery Nurse?
+What Are the Schooling Requirements for a Labor and Delivery Nurse?

 Not to be confused with a midwife or a doula, the Labor and Delivery nurse requires a degree from an accredited ADN or BSN program – a Bachelor’s of Science in Nursing is considered highly competitive for job application.
-Every nurse must pass the state’s NCLEX-RN examination for licensure in order to be considered as a ‘registered’ nurse.
+Every nurse must pass the state’s NCLEX-RN examination for licensure in order to be considered fully licensed RN.
 L&D nurses often have a strong interest in obstetrics and gynecology, and view themselves as strong advocates of mothers and their children in the healthcare setting.

-Experienced nurses need at least 1 year of bedside nursing experience and are often required to work as a Postpartum Nurse prior to transitioning into the L&D role.
+Experienced nurses need at least one year of bedside nursing experience and are often required to work as Postpartum Nurses prior to transitioning into the L&D role.

 Any Certifications or Credentials Needed?

 In addition to experience as a postpartum nurse, Labor and Delivery nurses require certification in Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS).
 At present, field-specific continuing education and certification programs that are offered for Labor and Delivery are through the National Certification Corporation (NCC), which cover the stages of labor in depth, best practices for Caesarian section birth, best practices in labor and delivery for various segments of the population, as well as anesthetics and pharmacology.
-The Inpatient Obstetric Nursing (RNC-OB) certification is typically required by most hospitals after a set period of employment.
+Most hospitals typically require the Inpatient Obstetric Nursing (RNC-OB) certification after a set period of employment.
 To be eligible to take the RNC-OB exam, the RN must have 24 months of experience in the field.

 Where Do Labor and Delivery Nurses Work?